oddityseeker/anonimusquestions/README.md

 * logger
 ## tasks:
 - [ ] add the ability to reply to messages
-- [ ] add the ability to send photos? video and audio
+- [ ] add the ability to send photos, video and audio